-We are each dignified when granted “free will” by the creator to make decisions without constraint from the moment we are born.
+From the moment we are born, we are each dignified, granted “free will” by our creator to make decisions without constraint.
 However, it is not cost free, but a tool God uses to judge us.
 If we choose not to listen to Jesus’ words, we have that right (free will).
 Jesus says, “I come not to judge but to save.”
 God judges, not Jesus.

 But didn’t Jesus suffer crucifixion in exchange for our sins, past, present, and future?
 No. Jesus is the foundation for Christianity and yet in the Bible, neither Jesus nor God or any man inspired by God explicitly states that Jesus suffered crucifixion in exchange for our sins, past, present, and future.
 Scholars can play on words, but when sifted, the answer is the same.